 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||0.5%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||1.1%|

 Online Crafts, Folk Art & Artisanry Programs

-In the 2018-2019 academic year, 27 schools offered some type of crafts, folk art and artisanry program.
+In 2018-2019, 27 schools offered a folk art program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.